maksimr/performance/README.md

 - 🍆 - Rendering
 - 🍏 - Painting

+- *FOUC* - Flash of Unstyled Content
+- *jank* - is any stuttering, juddering or just plain halting that users see when a site or app isn't keeping up with the refresh rate

 **TL;DR**
-- 🔵 Bytes → characters → tokens → nodes → object model.
 - 🔵 HTML markup is transformed into a Document Object Model (DOM)
 - 🍆 CSS markup is transformed into a CSS Object Model (CSSOM).
--  DOM and CSSOM are independent data structures.
+- 🍆 The DOM and CSSOM trees are combined to form the *Render Tree*.
+- 🍆 Layout computes the exact position and size of each object.
+- 🍏 The last step is paint, which takes in the final render tree and renders the pixels to the screen.

 ## Document Object Model (DOM)
 ![](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/images/full-process.png)

 ## CSS Object Model (CSSOM)
+By default, CSS is treated as a render blocking resource, which means that the browser won't render any processed content until the CSSOM is constructed

 ![](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/images/cssom-construction.png)
 ![](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/images/cssom-tree.png)

 ## Render-tree (Reflow)
-- 🍆 The DOM and CSSOM trees are combined to form the render tree.
-- 🍆 Render tree contains only the nodes required to render the page.
+Render tree contains only the nodes required to render the page.
-- 🍆 Layout computes the exact position and size of each object.
-- 🍏 The last step is paint, which takes in the final render tree and renders the pixels to the screen.

 ![](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/images/render-tree-construction.png)